cattacular/cattacular.github.io/_posts/2025-3-20-Game_Developement.md

 title: Bitsy
 categories: Portfolio GameDesign JCCEMA Phytoria Bitsy
 ---
+    Click here to try a Itsy Bitsy game I made

+First play the game.
+Swipe to move on phone.
+Arrow keys and spacebar on PC.

+<a href="/assets/Bitsy/finally_awake.html" target="_blank">Play Finally Awake</a>

     I love the accesibility of Bitsy games.
 Its cool to see what you can come up with in such a constrained enviroment.
 Finally awake is the first game I've made in bitsy, Its themed off of my phytoria world building.

-<a href="/assets/Bitsy/finally_awake.html" target="_blank">Play Finally Awake</a>